14 Top-Rated Resorts in British Columbia

 1. The Wickaninnish Inn, Tofino

-Perhaps the best known of BC's stunning coastal wilderness lodges, the historic Wickaninnish Inn opened its doors in 1955 in Tofino and continues to offer guests an unsurpassed vacation experience.
-Consisting of a selection of 75 luxury accommodations, the inn also offers larger suites for those who need a little more space.
+Perhaps the best known of BC's stunning coastal wilderness lodges, the historic Wickaninnish Inn opened its doors in 1995 in Tofino and continues to offer guests an unsurpassed vacation experience.
+Consisting of a selection of 75 elegant accommodations, this stunning 5-star luxury inn also offers larger suites for those who need a little more space.

-Whatever size room you reserve, you'll enjoy a large soaker tub, a real fireplace, and a spacious private balcony with panoramic ocean views.
+Whatever size room you reserve, you'll enjoy standard features such as a large soaker tub, a real wood-burning fireplace, and a spacious private balcony with panoramic ocean views.
 The same scenic vistas can be enjoyed from the resort's dining room, The Pointe Restaurant, as well as from the full-service Ancient Cedars Spa.

 Outdoor fun includes swimming at nearby Chesterman Beach and exploring Tofino's hiking trails and nearby Pacific Rim National Park Reserve.
-The inn has become a popular destination in winter for its storm watching programs, and even supplies guests with waterproof rain gear.
+The inn has also become a popular destination in winter for its storm watching programs.
+These thrilling spectacles take place over the winter months, and in addition to hot drinks to warm you up afterwards, the resort even supplies guests with waterproof rain gear to keep them (mostly) dry.
 Storm watching has evolved into one of the popular things to do in Tofino.

-Pet-friendly rooms are also available (be sure to request when booking due to availability), and the resort also offers a special welcome option for visiting pooches called the "Wik Pup" program, including dog sitting, pet bedding, ball-launcher, and pet shower.
+For those traveling with a pooch, a number of pet-friendly rooms are also available, but be sure to request when booking due to availability.
+The resort even offers a special welcome option for visiting canines called the "Wik Pup" program.
+This fun pet experience includes dog sitting, bedding, a ball-launcher, and a pet shower.

-Parents traveling with children should also ask about the "Wik Kid" program, which includes special in-room treats, programs such as treasure hunts, and even babysitting services.
+Parents traveling with children are also well catered to.
+Be sure to ask about the resort's "Wik Kid" program.
+Sure to keep junior happy, these fun packages include special in-room treats; programs such as treasure hunts; and, a treat for mom and dad, babysitting services.